 The Importance of Safety Seat Inspections and Child Identification Cards

 Why?
-90 percent of child safety seats inspected by the Illinois State Police are installed improperly – up from 80 percent last year.
+Approximately 90 percent of child safety seats inspected by the Illinois State Police are installed improperly.

-- Properly installed safety seats significantly reduce the risk of injury and can save lives in an accident.
+- Properly installed child safety seats significantly reduce the risk of injury or greater tragedy for children in the event of a crash.

 - A properly secured child safety seat is one less distraction for drivers.